beldenge/Zenith/zenith-inference/README.md

 Property Key | Default Value | Description
 --- | --- | ---
-cipher.repository-filename | ciphers.json | The file on the classpath which contains any number of ciphers specified as JSON objects cipher.name | zodiac340 | The name of a particular cipher within the ciphers.json file language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size)
+cipher.repository-filename | ciphers.json | The file on the classpath which contains any number of ciphers specified as JSON objects cipher.name | zodiac340 | The name of a particular cipher within the ciphers.json file (zodiac408 and zodiac340 are provided) language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size)